 - Type: boolean

-Indicates whether the element is disabled or not.
-If this element is set to
+- Indicates whether the element is disabled or not.
+If this attribute is set to

 truethe element is disabled.
 Disabled elements are usually drawn with grayed-out text.
 If the element is disabled, it does not respond to user actions, it cannot be focused, and the